alpersonalwebsite/react/01_starting.md

 # First steps with React

 ## Trying React online
 You can try React online through any of the major JS "sandboxes" or "playgrounds".
-I´m going to use [jsfiddle](https://jsfiddle.net), but, feel free to pick your favorite.
+I´m going to use [jsfiddle](https://jsfiddle.net), but, feel free to adopt whichever pleases you better.

-*Note:* Remember you can also include the path (local if your are working locally or absolute/CDN) to `React` and `ReactDOM` using the `src attribute of the <script> tag` which, basically, is what *jsfiddle* does when we pick both libraries.
-If you inspect the output, inside the iframe > head you will find the 2 libraries plus `Babel`, needed for transpiling `ES* code` (aka, last JS code) into `browser-compatible JS`.
+*Note:* Remember you can also include the path (relative if your are working locally or absolute/CDN) to `React` and `ReactDOM` using the `src attribute of the <script> tag` which, basically, is what *jsfiddle* does when we add both libraries.
+If you inspect the output, inside the iframe -> head you will find the 2 libraries plus `Babel`, needed for transpiling `ES* code` (aka, last JS code) into `browser-compatible JS`.

 In *jsfiddle* be sure that you are including `React` and `ReactDOM`.
 In the `JavaScript input`, under Language, select `Babel + JSX`.
 Great!
 You are ready to start playing!